abichinger/odoo_cloud_link_docs/demo.md

 # Demo

-You can try out Cloudlink on our public demo instance.
+You can try out Cloudlink on our public demo instance running Odoo 19.0.
+The features of the modules are identical to version 18.0.

 [Open Demo Instance](https://odoo19-cloudlink.504050.xyz/odoo/cloudlink){: .btn .btn-primary target="_blank" }